ivme/GMPSwift/README.md

 # GMPSwift
 GMP wrapper for Swift

-The library behaves like a framework, so it can be imported by swift.
+The library behaves like a framework, so it can be imported by swift:

+import GMPSwift

 The present library is a wrapper for Swift using only Swift.
 Presently only includes the IntMP type.
 The type is conformant with the Int protocols, so it can be substituted one by the other without major dificulties.